lsst-sqre/sqr-035/index.rst

 While not strictly speaking involved in the deployment process, monitoring and logging should be part of service deployment.

+**Recommendation**: All services should expose status and logs throuh well known services, either their own as part of ensemble deployments or by shipping to facility services (LDF).

 We would like to also have service auto-discovery though our ideas for implementing this across all services are not full formed yet.